paulsbond/coot-ml-correctness/README.md

 # coot-ml-correctness

-Coot script that uses machine learning to predict the correctness of protein residues
+Coot ML Correctness script that uses machine learning to predict the correctness of protein residues

 From the menu, go to `Calculate -> Run Script` and select [correctness.py](https://raw.githubusercontent.com/paulsbond/coot-ml-correctness/master/correctness.py).